kaleab-k/introduction-to-ai/lecture0.md

 class: middle

-## My mission
+## Goal

 By the end of this workshop, you will have built a Ge'ez digit recognition system using a Deep-Learning technique.

-The ML techniques you learn in this workshop apply to a wide variety of artificial intelligence problems and will serve as the foundation for further study in any application area you choose to pursue.
+The ML techniques you will see in this workshop apply to a wide variety of artificial intelligence problems and will serve as the foundation for further study in any application area you choose to pursue.

 ---